 Many times, people focus so much on getting clean that they never stop to ponder what life holds after rehab.
 Accordingly, many people are caught off guard by the challenges they face, and often wind up relapsing.
 If you too have wondered about living after addiction, here are a few tips you may find very useful.
+With help, you can use a residential treatment center in California for a springboard to a new life.

 Develop a Support Network